 Gross profit and gross profit margin

-Income tax expense decreased 53.0% to RMB1.3 million in Q1 FY2018 as compared to RMB2.7 million in Q1 FY2017 in line with the lower profit for the financial period and the utilization of unabsorbed tax losses previously not recognized as deferred tax asset.
+Income tax expense increased to RMB7.4 million in Q1 FY2020 as compared to RMB2.3 million in Q1 FY2019 is in line with higher profit for the financial period.

 Profit before taxation and Net profit attributable to equity holders of the Company